Order batching using an approximation for the distance travelled by pickers: Computational results

+We use a simulated warehouse, such as shown in Figure~\ref{fig1}, containing in total $W_A = 8$ aisles.
+Each aisle contains 33 slots on each side, each slot containing 3 shelves, each shelf holding a sufficient number of one distinct product.
+This gives a warehouse capacity of 1584 products, enough to hold the 1560 distinct products from the Foodmart database (with some slots left empty).
+The single block warehouse contains one Northern cross-aisle and one Southern cross-aisle.
+The multiple block warehouse contains an extra cross-aisle with 17 slots in the Northern block and 16 slots in the Southern block.
+Arbitrary values are given, in metres, for aisle lengths and cross-aisle widths, as well as for rack depths and slot widths (so the pick-face is also of corresponding arbitrary size).
+The distance from the origin to the vertices in the Northern-most cross-aisle is also given.
+A more complete description of these test problems is given in \cite{valle2017}.

+As will be seen later below we also consider larger problems with more orders ($|O| = \{50, 75\}$) and a warehouse layout containing $W_A = 16$ aisles, with 17 slots on each side, and able to hold a total of 1632 products.
+Similarly for the multiple block warehouse we added an extra cross-aisle, with 8 slots in the Northern block and 7 slots in the Southern block.
+For the benefit of future workers all of the test problems that we generated and solved in this paper are publicly available at \href{http://www.dcc.ufmg.br/~arbex/orderpicking.html}{http://www.dcc.ufmg.br/$\sim$arbex/orderpicking.html}.

-It is worth emphasising here the distinct differences between the previous approach presented in \cite{valle2017}, that produces the results shown in Table~\ref{table1}, and the distance approximation approach presented in this paper.
+It is worth re-emphasising here the distinct differences between the branch-and-cut approach previously presented \cite{valle2017} and the distance approximation approach presented in this paper.
 These differences are: \begin{itemize} \item The approach in \cite{valle2017} is a branch-and-cut approach where cuts (valid inequalities) are added as appropriate during the search tree.
-The approach presented in this paper is a straight forward branch and bound approach where no cuts are added at any stage during the search tree.
+The approach presented in this paper is a straightforward branch and bound approach where no cuts are added at any stage during the search tree.

+\item The approach in \cite{valle2017} includes cuts (valid inequalities) associated with eliminating subtours in trolley routes.
+The approach presented in this paper does not involve subtours, since it does not directly address the routing problem.

 \item The approach in \cite{valle2017} jointly solves the order batching and routing problem, so that it explicitly decides simultaneously both the batching of orders and the routes to be adopted so as to optimise over both problems (order batching and routing) directly.
-To achieve this it makes use of an arc based formulation. \item The approach presented in this paper is an edge based formulation that directly addresses order batching, but uses a distance approximation to influence the batching of orders without directly addressing the routing problem.
-The advantage of this is that, as will become apparent below, problems can be solved computationally much faster than the times shown in Table~\ref{table1}. \end{itemize}
+To achieve this it makes use of an arc based formulation.

+\item The approach presented in this paper is an edge based formulation that directly addresses order batching, but uses a distance approximation to influence the batching of orders without directly addressing the routing problem.
+The advantage of this is that, as will become apparent below, problems can be solved computationally much faster than the times shown in \cite{valle2017}. \end{itemize}